Petersburg, Virginia minor league baseball history: 1941 and 1942: Virginia League IV

-Virginia League V 1948–1951
+1948 to 1951: Virginia League V

-After World War II, the Petersburg Generals joined the reformed Virginia League in 1948.
+After World War II, the Petersburg Generals joined the reformed Virginia League V in 1948.
 The Generals advanced to the 1948 league finals.
-The Generals finished 73–62, 4th in the regular season.
+The Generals finished with a record of 73–62, placing fourth in the regular season.
 In the playoffs, Petersburg defeated the Suffolk Goobers 4 games to 2 and advanced.
 In the Finals, the Blackstone Barristers defeated the Petersburg Generals 4 games to 3.
 The 1948 attendance was 116,062.

 The 1949 Petersburg Generals won the Virginia League Championship.
-Petersburg finished 72–54, placing 2nd in the Virginal League regular season standings.
+Petersburg finished 72–54, placing second in the Virginal League regular season standings.
 In the Playoffs, the Petersburg Generals defeated the Emporia Nationals 4 games to 3.
 In the Finals, the Petersburg Generals defeated the Franklin Kildees 4 games to 2 to win the championship.
 The 1949 season attendance was 76,000.

 In 1950, the Petersburg Generals returned to the Virginia League finals for the third consecutive season.
-The Generals finished 69–61, 2nd in the Virginia League regular season.
+The Generals finished 69–61, placing second in the Virginia League regular season.
 In the playoffs, the Generals defeated the Elizabeth City Albemarles 4 games to 2.
 In the Finals, the Emporia Nationals defeated the Petersburg Generals 4 games to 2.
 The Petersburg season attendance was 43,508.

 In 1951, Petersburg merged with neighboring Colonial Heights, Virginia.
 The team moved to play home games at Shepherd Park in Colonial Heights.
 The Colonial Heights-Petersburg Generals advanced to the 1951 Virginia League finals.
-The Generals finished 80–39, 1st in the regular season.
+The Generals finished 80–39, placing first in the regular season standings.
 In the playoffs, the Colonial Heights-Petersburg Generals defeated the Suffolk Goobers 4 games to 1.
 In the Finals, the Elizabeth City Albemarles defeated Colonial Heights-Petersburg 4 games to 1.
 The 1951 season attendance was 35,146.
 The Virginia League permanently folded after the 1951 season.

-Piedmont League 1954
+1954: Piedmont League

-In 1954, the Colonial Heights-Petersburg Colts became members of the Piedmont League as an affiliate of the Cincinnati Reds.
+In 1954, the Colonial Heights-Petersburg Colts resumed minor league, when the team became members of the Piedmont League, playing as a minor league affiliate of the Cincinnati Reds.
 The Colts finished with a record of 62–78, tied for last in the Piedmont League.
 The Colonial Heights-Petersburg franchise folded after the 1954 season.

-In 2000, the Colonial Heights-Petersburg Colts were succeeded in Petersburg by the Petersburg Generals.
-Reusing the previous moniker, the Generals became members of the Coastal Plain League.
+Fifty-nine years later, in 2013, the Colonial Heights-Petersburg Colts were succeeded in Petersburg by the summer collegiate baseball team, the Petersburg Generals.
+Reviving the previous moniker, the current "Generals" became members of the Coastal Plain League.